 Wild Willow Farm & Education Center

 Our non-profit educational farm, Wild Willow, provides opportunities for students of all ages to learn about farming in a way that respects people, wildlife, and the planet.
-School aged students are invited to participate in our field trip program, and our workshops and courses are available for anyone who wants to learn practices that grow soil, food, and community.
+School aged students are invited to participate in our field trip program while older students are are able to learn farming skills through our workshops and courses.

 Located in the Tijuana River Valley Regional Park, Wild Willow offers a beautiful place to learn, unwind, and connect to nature in a deep and meaningful way.